ropensci/rtweet/README.md

 thousands of tweets at a time.

 - Gather **user** data by looking up `lookup_users()` information on specific Twitter users.
-Easy return data on thousands of users at a time.
+Easily return data on thousands of users at a time.

 - Organized and easily translatable data formats.
 Functions return